-It’s exciting to finally have no more mortgage payments.
+It’s exciting to finally have no more monthly mortgage payments.
+You have no existing mortgage!
 But now that you have all that equity in your home, is it possible to get another mortgage to use for other purchases?

 You bet you can.
-Lenders are happy to use the equity you have built up in your home to give you a loan for other needs.
+Lenders are happy to use the real estate equity you have built up in your home to give you a loan for other needs.

-Any loan that isn’t considered a purchase is called a refinance — despite that fact that there isn’t a loan to pay off.
+Any loan that isn’t considered a purchase is called a refinance — despite the fact that there isn’t a loan to pay off.

 Lana Jern, Owner of Uptown Mortgage